laminas/getlaminas.org/data/blog/2025/2025-08-06-strangler-fig-pattern.md

 During development, as the new services are coded, they replace old components behind the scenes.
 As the execution is redirected through the new code, the old code can be removed completely until the whole system is migrated to the new architecture.

-## When to Use the Strangle Strategy?
+## When to Use the Strangler Fig Pattern?

 **Rewriting the codebase** is always an option, but **is often avoided** in favor of the progressive approach as we will discuss later in this article.
 The recent sunsetting of [**Laminas MVC**](https://docs.laminas.dev/mvc/) provides the perfect example for when to consider migration.